 The total area of forest cover losses were recorded for each assessment period, with 95% CI and uncertainty values.
 The average annual area of forest cover loss was then derived from the totals recorded for each assessment period: these yearly averages constituted the annual Activity Data for biomass losses from Forest Land converted to non-Forest Land-Use categories: an example is presented in Table 12.
-The full Activity Data for biomass losses from Forest Land converted to non-Forest Land-use Categories - reported under REDD+ activities Deforestation and Conservation is presented in Sections 18.5 Annex 5 and 18.6 and Annex 6.
+The high uncertainties associated with these Activity Data are related to the small surface areas involved (see Section 0 for more information on Uncertainties as well as the proposed step-wise improvements in Section 15).
+The full Activity Data for biomass losses from Forest Land converted to non-Forest Land-use Categories - reported under REDD+ activity Deforestation -are presented in Sections 19.6 Annex 6 and 19.7 and Annex 7., and Workbook Tables W19.1 and W19.2.